Sitka-Sound-Science-Center/wwu_salmon_computer_game/DeathScreen_text.md

 ### <ins>Bald Eagle:</ins>\
 You Died!
 An eagle snatched you from the river for its next meal!\
-Salmon that are eaten by eagles in this way often end up on the forest floor where their bodies will continue to provide nutrients for their ecosystem.
+Salmon that are eaten by eagles in this way often end up on the forest floor where their bodies will continue to provide nutrients for the local ecosystem.

 ### <ins>Boot:</ins>\
 You Died!\